Couples Session Tips

 Like the location, your outfits should also be a reflection of you.

-Generally I think it’s a good idea to dress toward the casual side for these as you’ll be formal on your wedding day.
+Generally I think it’s a good idea to dress in the ‘casual-but-still-nice’ zone as you’ll be formal formal on your wedding day.

-If your shoot is in the woods, a flannel, jeans, wellies, and a cute sweater will fit right in and look effortless, yet completely intention-al. Since these shoots are short, sticking to one or two outfits will make the best use of our time together.
+Since these shoots are relatively short, sticking to one or two outfits will make the best use of our time together.
 Remember you will look as comfortable as you feel, so make sure you feel great in what you’re wearing!
 And since we’ll be walking a bit, make sure your shoes are up for it.

-Little pops of color will make a big impact in your photos.
+Little pops of color can make a big impact in your photos.
 Primary colors look great and help you stand out from the background or surroundings.
-Some color in your shoes, or a nice color top or tie will add a bit of pop to your photos.
+Some color in your shoes, or a nice color top or accessory will add a bit of pop to your photos.

 WHAT TO BRING

 Nothing!
-Plan on leaving everything in the car to be distraction and pocket-bulge free.
+Please plan on leaving everything in the car to be distraction and pocket-bulge free.

 THANK YOU